revit13/hello-world-module/README.md

 ### Before you begin

 Install Fybrik using the [Quick Start](https://fybrik.io/v0.5/get-started/quickstart/) guide.
+Please follow `version compatbility matrix` section above for deploying the correct version of Fybrik.
 This sample assumes the use of the built-in catalog, Open Policy Agent (OPA) and flight module.

 ### Deploy DataShim